mikemayer67/TheGame/privacy.md

 The user will be given the option of dropping silently or sending a notification that they are quitting the game.
 In this case, their name will be sent one final time through a push notification to all their current opponents.

+## Contact Info

+Questions about this privacy policy or requests to have personal data removed from the database should be addressed to thegame@vmwishes.com